aboyett/kubernetes/docs/design/aws_under_the_hood.md

 By default on AWS:

-* Instances run Ubuntu 15.04 (the official AMI).
+* Instances run Debian 8 (jessie).
 It includes a sufficiently modern kernel that pairs well with Docker and doesn't require a reboot.
-(The default SSH user is `ubuntu` for this and other ubuntu images.)
+(The default SSH user is `admin` for this and other debian images.)
 * Nodes use aufs instead of ext4 as the filesystem / container storage (mostly because this is what Google Compute Engine uses).